-Paragon Kilns are generally used for bead annealing, making jewellery, enamels, fusing and slumping glass, metal clays, heat treating, knife-making, firing ceramics and porcelain, and vitrigraph, although they have other applications.
+Paragon Kilns are used for making jewellery, enamelling, bead annealing, fusing and slumping glass, sintering metal clays, heat treating, knife-making, firing ceramics and porcelain, raku, and vitrigraph, although they have other applications.

-Choose from the Paragon SC2, SC2 Pro, SC3, BlueBird, Caldera, CS ClamShell, Darby, Dragon, F Elite, FibreFuse, FireFly, Fusion, GL, HomeArtist, HT, Iguana, Janus, KM, Ovation, Pearl, PMT, TNF, Trifecta, Trio, Viking, Vulcan, W, and Xpress.
+Choose from the Paragon SC2, SC2 Pro, SC3, BlueBird, Caldera, CS ClamShell, Darby, Dragon, F Elite, FibreFuse, FireFly, Fusion, GL, HomeArtist, HT, Iguana, Janus, KM, Ovation, Pearl, PMT, TNF, Trifecta, Trio, Viking, Vulcan, W, and Xpress kilns.

-Most have a Sentry Xpress 3-key or a Sentry 12-key automatic digital programmer.
-And there's a choice of colours, options, upgrades, and shelf kits.
+They all have built-in automatic digital programmers: a comprehensive Sentry Xpress 3-key or a professional Sentry 12-key.
+And there's a choice of colours, shelf kits, options, and upgrades.

 |USING THIS RESOURCE||WHAT TO CLICK ON|

-Nearly everything is one click away: use a link below the menu bar near the top of the page to learn more, mail questions, or shop on line.
-To confirm your destination, the link will change colour just before you click.
+Nearly everything is just one click away: use the links above and below the menu bar near the top of the page to switch resources, learn more, shop on line, or mail a question.
+The links will change colour just before you click.

 There are very few clickable links in the text.
 However, there are lots of mouse-over words that generate context-sensitive pop-ups: a useful, and optional, way of explaining things.
-Try it here, although pop-ups might not work on a small screen.
+Try it here.

 They're typically used for making jewellery, annealing beads and glass, fusing glass, firing metal clays, firing ceramics, earthenware, porcelain, pottery, and stoneware, painting china, crucible work, applying decals, dental work, fusing dichroic glasses, enamelling, fire polishing, glass art, glass casting, fusing, sagging, and slumping, glass clays, forming glass panels, heat treating, knife making, laboratory testing, lampwork, lost-wax casting, melting gold and silver, firing bronze and copper metal clays, moulding gun and model parts, pâte de verre, raku, sintering gold and silver clays, staining glass, hardening, and tempering blades, cutters, dies, and tools, and many other materials and processes.